 Design specifications include:

-In the construction and design phase, homeowners must ensure these standards are met to not only comply with Illinois laws but to also maintain a safe environment for all pool users.
+In the construction and design phase, homeowners must ensure these standards are met to satisfy the local code and to maintain a safe environment for all pool users.

 Safety Measures and Precautions

-Illinois residential swimming pool owners are obligated to implement stringent safety measures.
-These regulations are critical in preventing accidents and ensuring the well-being of all pool users.
+Illinois residential swimming pool owners are expected to implement serious safety measures, whether or not a specific rule compels each one.
+These precautions are critical in preventing accidents and ensuring the well-being of all pool users.

 Diving Board and Hot Tub Considerations